raywray/Genespace_For_Dummies/README.md

 <details>
 <summary><strong> Part 3: </strong> Running GENESPACE! </summary>

-**NOTE:** the following scripts and tutorials assume NCBI annotated genomes.
-If you have genomes annotated with other software, see the [GENESPACE documentation](https://github.com/jtlovell/GENESPACE) or call 911-John-Lovell for help.
+**NOTE:** the following scripts and tutorials assume annotations in the NCBI.
+If you have genomes annotated with other software, see the [GENESPACE documentation](https://github.com/jtlovell/GENESPACE) or call 411-John-Lovell for help.

 Now that we've installed all necessary packages and environments, we are ready to run GENESPACE!

 ### Step 1: Establish your directory structure
 Each species or individual genome that you want to analyze should have its own folder.
-For example, your genespace folder should look something like this with two different species:
+Note that, the genomes do not have to be in the genespace folder you are working in, but, they must be labeled.
+Here is an example below using two different species:
 ```text
 genespace_run/
 └── genome_files